Averydimbulb79/mike_editor/README.md

 ## Overview

-Mike Markdown Editor (MME) is a browser-based Markdown writing environment designed to behave more like a structured document editor rather than a plain text editor.
+Mike Markdown Editor (MME) is a browser-based Markdown writing environment built to behave more like a structured document editor than a plain text box.

-It focuses on one core principle:
+It is designed around one practical goal:

-Markdown should produce clean, readable, and export-ready documents by default.
+Markdown should produce clean, readable, previewable, and export-ready documents without the user having to fight the editor.

-Most Markdown editors fail at this.
-Common issues include:
+Most Markdown editors are either too bare, too code-centric, or too weak at print and export.
+Common problems include:

-• no page structure
+• poor document structure
-• broken formatting on export
+• weak print formatting
-• poor typography
-• unreadable layouts
-• inconsistent rendering
+• inconsistent preview behaviour
+• limited editing controls
+• awkward export workflows

-MME is built to solve these problems from the ground up.
+MME is built to address those gaps directly.

 ---

 ## Current Version

-v7.4

-This version introduces structural maturity in layout control, outline behaviour, and usability.
+v7.5

+This version strengthens export workflows, improves print-oriented output, and updates the in-app demo content so the editor better showcases what it can actually do.

 ---

 ## Key Features

-### Structured Editing Environment
+### Document-Centric Markdown Editing
-• Split editor and preview
+• Split editor and preview layout
-• Real-time rendering
+• Real-time preview rendering
-• Clean document layout
-• Print-friendly output
+• Print-friendly document structure
+• Built-in demo document for testing features

 ### Multi-Ribbon Interface
-• Desktop-style ribbon layout
+• Desktop-style ribbon organisation
-• Logical grouping of tools
+• Tool groups by function
-• Scalable architecture for future expansion
+• Scalable structure for future expansion

-### Markdown + Extended Support
+### Markdown Support
-• Standard Markdown formatting
+• Standard Markdown syntax
+• Headings H1 to H6
-• Tables, code blocks, links, images
+• Bold, italic, strikethrough, inline code
-• Task lists
+• Ordered, unordered, and task lists
+• Blockquotes
+• Tables
+• Code fences
+• Links and images

+### Mermaid Support
-• Mermaid diagram rendering
+• Mermaid diagram blocks render in preview
+• Built-in Mermaid example in the demo document

 ### Outline Panel
-• Auto-generated from headings
+• Auto-generated from document headings
-• Nested hierarchy (H1–H6)
+• Nested heading hierarchy
 • Click-to-jump navigation
-• Expand all / collapse all
+• Expand and collapse support
-• Active section tracking
+• Active-section tracking

-### View & Layout Controls
+### View and Layout Controls
-• Adjustable editor width
+• Adjustable pane width
-• Zoom controls (in, out, reset)
+• Zoom controls
-• Light / dark mode
+• Light and dark mode
-• UI density toggle (compact / comfortable)
+• Compact and comfortable density modes
-• Reset layout to default
+• Layout reset controls

 ### Smart Editing Behaviour
-• Auto-continuation for lists
+• Auto-continue for Markdown lists
-• Smart paste handling
+• Smarter paste handling
-• Improved text manipulation reliability
+• Improved text replacement reliability

-### Built-in Demo Template
-• Fully structured sample document
+### Export and Print
+• Clickable export chooser
+• Export presets for:
+  • Web HTML
+  • Print HTML
+  • Markdown
-• Exercises all supported Markdown features
+  • Minimal Markdown
-• Allows immediate testing of outline and editor behaviour
+• Improved print CSS for cleaner A4-style output
+• Better print handling for headings, tables, images, and code blocks

 ---

-## What Makes It Different
+## What Changed in v7.5

-MME prioritises **document integrity over raw editing speed**.

-It is designed to behave more like:
+v7.5 is primarily an export and print refinement release.

+### Export Workflow Upgrade
+The export flow is now easier and more explicit.

+Instead of relying on a typed preset prompt, v7.5 introduces a clickable export chooser with buttons for:

+• Web HTML
+• Print HTML
+• Markdown
+• Minimal Markdown

+This export chooser is available from:

+• the top-right Export button
+• the mobile drawer Export button
+• the ribbon Export Preset control
+• Ctrl/Cmd + S

+### Print Output Improvements
+Print-oriented output has been refined with:

+• cleaner A4-style margins
+• safer page handling
+• better behaviour for long documents
+• reduced awkward page breaks around headings and blocks
+• more reliable code wrapping in print

+### Updated In-App Demo Document
+The example content in the editor and preview panes has been refreshed to better reflect v7.5.

+The demo now includes:

+• expanded heading hierarchy
-• Microsoft Word (structure and layout)
+• lists and task lists
-• Notion (clean rendering)
-• Obsidian (Markdown flexibility)
+• tables

-while remaining:
+• code blocks

-• lightweight
+• Mermaid diagram example
-• browser-based
+• print page-break test
-• dependency-free
+• export-focused sections
+• longer content for preview and print stress testing

 ---